deneb-viz/deneb-viz.github.io/docs/deeper-concepts/formatting-values.md

 ## Default Formatting Behavior

-When it comes to formatting values (if you're just using simple encodings), then Vega or Vega-Lite will use its own deterministic behavior to figure out things like decimal precision or other elements.
+When it comes to formatting values (if you're just using simple encodings), Vega or Vega-Lite will use its own deterministic behavior to determine things like decimal precision and other formatting details.

 You can provide your own overrides to these wherever they are used.
 [Vega](https://vega.github.io/vega/docs/api/locale/) and [Vega-Lite](https://vega.github.io/vega-lite/docs/format.html) both use the D3 formatting convention for [numbers](https://github.com/d3/d3-format) and [date & time](https://github.com/d3/d3-time-format) values (incidentally, so does [Charticulator](https://charticulator.com/docs/user-interaction.html#text-formatting)).

-Power BI [has its own syntax](https://docs.microsoft.com/en-us/power-bi/create-reports/desktop-custom-format-strings?WT.mc_id=DP-MVP-5003712#supported-custom-format-syntax), which is probably your preference for applying any customized formatting strings into a specification.
+Power BI [has its own syntax](https://learn.microsoft.com/en-us/power-bi/create-reports/desktop-custom-format-strings?WT.mc_id=DP-MVP-5003712#supported-custom-format-syntax), which is probably your preference for applying any customized formatting strings into a specification.

 To ensure correct compatibility with Vega and Vega-Lite, particularly if you're bringing examples in (or even looking to take them out!)
-Deneb will use the D3 convention by default, but there's some help at hand if that's not your preference.
+Deneb will use the D3 convention by default, but there's help available if that's not your preference.

 ## Power BI Custom Formatter